 Temperature increase

-If we talk about an increase in temperature, then the more it differs from the temperature of the human body, the worse insects feel.
-A temperature of +54 degrees Celsius is considered fatal for lice.
+If we talk about an increase in temperature, the more it differs from the human body temperature, the worse the insects feel.
+Temperatures from +54 degrees Celsius are considered destructive for lice.

-Nits are a little more resistant to external changes, since they are shrouded in a dense cocoon, which protects them from the influence of external factors.
-But when heated, the destructive threshold for a cocoon and nits is +60 degrees Celsius.
+Nits are a little more resistant to external changes, since they are wrapped in a dense cocoon that protects them from the influence of external factors.
+But when heated, the destructive threshold for the cocoon and nits is +60 degrees Celsius.

-To fight lice, things and small personal hygiene items can be treated with boiling water.
-You can use an iron or steam cleaner to clean things, beds, pillows, blankets, and upholstered furniture.
+To combat lice, clothes and small personal hygiene items can be treated with boiling water.
+You can use an iron or steam cleaner to treat clothes, beds, pillows, blankets and upholstered furniture.

-Read also The child has lice - what needs to be done
+Read also A child has lice - what needs to be done

 • American scientists have created a special hair dryer.
-They blow it on the scalp of a sick person for half an hour at a temperature of +50 degrees.
-For insects, this is not a very favorable temperature at which they weaken and cannot move quickly, hold onto their hair.
-This temperature is not perceptible to a person, so he does not experience discomfort during the procedure.
-At the end of the treatment, the insects, together with the nits, are combed out with thick metal combs;
+They blow it over the scalp of a sick person for half an hour at a temperature of +50 degrees.
+This is not a very favorable temperature for insects, at which they weaken and cannot move quickly or hold on to their hair.
+This temperature is barely noticeable to a person, so he does not experience discomfort during the procedure.
+At the end of the treatment, insects along with nits are combed out with thick metal combs;

 Note!
-Despite the effectiveness of the procedures, it is recommended to combine it with mechanical processing with a thick comb.
-Mechanical processing should be carried out at least twice a day until no lice and nits are found after several combing procedures.
+Despite the effectiveness of the procedures, it is recommended to combine them with mechanical treatment with a thick comb.
+Mechanical processing This should be done at least twice a day until after several combing procedures no lice or nits are found.

-More curious readers can look at the table and find out how temperature changes directly affect the vital activity and reproduction of lice.
+More curious readers can view the table and find out how temperature changes directly affect the life activity and reproduction of lice.

-The method of killing lice by using a temperature drop can be considered one of the best.
-After all, this means that head lice can be treated without the help of chemicals and the risk of serious side effects.
-In this case, you can use both a decrease and an increase in temperature, or a combination of both methods.
+The method of killing lice using temperature changes can be considered one of the best.
+After all, this means that pediculosis can be treated without the help of chemicals and the risk of getting serious side effects.
+In this case, you can use both a decrease and an increase in temperature or combine both methods.

-The developmental cycle of lice can be divided into four stages: larva, first age of a nymph, second age of a nymph, third age of a nymph, and an adult insect.
+The development cycle of lice can be divided into four stages: larva, first instar nymph, second instar nymph, third instar nymph, adult insect.
 The transition of the nymph to the next stage of development occurs with each molt.
-When molting, it sheds a hard chitinous cover, which allows it to grow further.
+When molting, it sheds its hard chitinous cover, which allows it to continue to grow.

 Lice development:

-2. 1-3 days and the larva turns into a nymph of the first instar.
+2. 1–3 days and the larva turns into a first instar nymph.

-4. A nymph of the second age develops for 8 days.
+4. The second instar nymph develops within 8 days.

-After the last molt, an adult insect appears and mating occurs during the first two days.
-One mating in a lifetime is enough for a female louse to fertilize all the eggs in the body.
-After which, throughout her life, she lays eggs.
+After the last molt, an adult insect appears and mating occurs within the first two days.
+One mating in a female louse's entire life is enough to fertilize all the eggs in the body.
+After which she lays eggs throughout her life.

 Reference!
-A female head louse lays 144 eggs in her entire life, a female pubic louse - up to 50 eggs, a female body louse - up to 300 eggs in her entire life.
-One and a half or two months after infection, a person can have a whole population of insects, and after a while they will cause pronounced symptoms of head lice.
+A female head louse lays 144 eggs in her lifetime, female pubic lice- up to 50 eggs, female body louse - up to 300 eggs in her entire life.
+One and a half or two months after infection, a person may have a whole population of insects, and after some time they will cause pronounced symptoms of head lice.

 Nits and nymphs

-The developmental cycle from larva to adult insect is very interesting.
-When laying eggs, the female secretes a sticky secret and only then eggs are born.
-With this substance, the egg is securely attached to the hair.
-After that, the secret hardens, forming a "cover" (like a purse in which the egg matures).
-This is how the nit is formed.
+The development cycle from larva to adult insect is very interesting.
+When laying eggs, the female secretes a sticky secretion and only then the eggs are born.
+With the help of this substance, the egg is securely attached to the hair.
+After which the secretion hardens, forming a “case” (like a bag in which the egg matures).
+This is how a nit is formed.

-After maturation, a nymph of the first age hatches from the nits.
-It looks like an adult insect, differing only in size and lack of ability to reproduce.
-Immediately after emergence, the larva begins to actively feed and molt occurs almost immediately.
-So a nymph is born.
+After ripening, the first instar nymph hatches from the nit.
+It is similar to an adult insect, the only difference is its size and the inability to reproduce.
+Immediately after emergence, the larva begins to actively feed and molting occurs almost immediately.
+This is how a nymph is born.

 Like other insects, lice quickly adapt to insecticides.
 However, you can fight them in other ways.
 For example, using high or low temperatures.